akelson/igrill/README.md

 ##Installation notes for headless Raspberry Pi Zero W

-1. Obtain a copy of Rasbian Stretch Lite.
+Obtain a copy of Rasbian Stretch Lite.
 Don't extract it.

 https://www.raspberrypi.org/downloads/raspbian/

-2. Write the image to an SD card.
+Write the image to an SD card with Etcher.

-3. Configure the Pi to connect to a wireless network by adding a wpa_supplicant.conf to boot partition.
+Configure the Pi to connect to a wireless network by adding a wpa_supplicant.conf to boot partition.

-4. Configure the Pi to start ssh by adding empty ssh.txt to boot partion.
+Configure the Pi to start ssh by adding empty ssh.txt to boot partion.

-5. Connect to the Pi with ssh.
+Connect to the Pi with ssh.
 It should advertise itself with Avahi as rasberrypi.local.

 default user: pi

 default pass: rasberry

+Optionally install git (takes a long time).
+Otherwise download the repo with wget.

+sudo apt install git